chiefmatias/Curriculum-Vitae/README.md

 pdflatex main.tex
 ```

-The above command will generate `CV-SergioTiagoMatias.pdf` which you can then view or print.
+The above command will generate `CV-SergioTiagoMatias.pdf` which you can then view or print

 OR